-In light of these, it’s important to learn the basics of the FDCPA.
-This act protects you in many ways by limiting how and when debt collectors can contact you.
+In light of these, it’s important to learn the basics of the Fair Debt Collection Practices Act .
+This act protects you by limiting how and when debt collectors can contact you.
 For instance, this law restricts debt collectors from calling at unreasonable hours and communicating with your employers or relatives.
 It also allows you to stop a debt collector’s calls altogether and choose to communicate only by mail.
 In fact, you should insist on written communication to document your case, including the specifics of any negotiations you make with the company.

 Will Charter sue me?

-Many account holders ask the same questions when they first hear from a collection agency:
+Many account holders ask the same questions when they first hear from a debt collection company:

 - Can they sue me to force repayment?